-A New Kind of Calcium?
+A New Kind Of Calcium?

 What can you tell me about calcium aspartate anhydrous?
 I’ve read that it has the highest rate of absorption for calcium and doesn’t require taking vitamin D or magnesium.